mlswg/mls-protocol/draft-barnes-mls-protocol.md

 updates its state as follows:

 * Update trees with the descriptions in the new GroupInitKey
-* Update the local ratchet tree with the add path in the UserAdd message, replacing any common nodes with the values in the add path
+* Update the local ratchet tree with the information in the UserAdd message, replacing any common nodes with the values in the add path